Zomb42/YOLOv8-FractureDetectionMedicalImaging/README.md

 # DISCLAIMER
 This project is an app that was primarily developed by sevdaimany.
 This is the original github https://github.com/sevdaimany/YOLOv8-Medical-Imaging/tree/master.
 The vast majority of the text below and code is the same as the project mentioned except for a few minor changes that we (John, Jack, Cameron, and Derick) added to make it better equipped for the EE-24235-01 The Science and Engineering of Digital Photography taught by Professor Hoffman at the London 1 Summer Engineering Study Abroad Program 2024.
+In order to fully utilize the app, it's recommended that you create an anaconda virtual environment and activate the environment.yml file provided.
+Due to the wide array of packages and modules needed, it is recommended that anaconda is used.